MURRUMBIDGEE IRRIGATION LIMITED PRIVACY STATEMENT

 - Other data you provide to MI;

-- Any additional information necessary to fulfil a particular transaction or request; and
+- Any additional data necessary to fulfil a particular transaction or request; and

-- Technical information from its website, including internet browser type, computer operating system and website domains.
-This information does not personally identify individuals.
+- Technical data from its website, including internet browser type, computer operating system and website domains.
+This data does not personally identify individuals.

-If the above information is not provided, then MI may not be able to provide its services or products or acquire services or products from you.
+If the above data is not provided, then MI may not be able to provide its services or products or acquire services or products from you.

-MI is required to collect certain personal information by law including, but not limited to, the following:
+MI is required to collect certain personal information under laws including but not limited to the following:

-- The Water Act 2007 (Cth) and the legislative instruments made under it, including, without limitation, Part 7 of the Water Act 2007 (Cth), which requires disclosure of information to the Bureau of Meteorology;
+- The Water Act 2007 (Cth) and the legislative instruments made under it, including, without limitation, Part 7 of the Water Act 2007 (Cth), which requires disclosure of data to the Bureau of Meteorology;

-- The Australian Competition and Consumer Commission’s requests for information under sections 94, 99 and 100A of the Water Act 2007 (Cth) and notices under section 155 of the Competition and Consumer Act 2010 (Cth);
+- The Australian Competition and Consumer Commission’s requests for data under sections 94, 99 and 100A of the Water Act 2007 (Cth) and notices under section 155 of the Competition and Consumer Act 2010 (Cth);

-- The Water Management Act 2000 (NSW) and the legislative instruments made under it, including, without limitation, sections 338A and 338B, which requires disclosure of information to the NSW Minister or an authorised officer;
+- The Water Management Act 2000 (NSW) and the legislative instruments made under it, including, without limitation, sections 338A and 338B, which requires disclosure of data to the NSW Minister or an authorised officer;

-- The Operating Licence which is taken to be granted to MI under the Water Management Act 2000 (NSW), including, without limitation, clause 12, which requires information to be provided to the NSW Minister;
+- The Operating Licence which is taken to be granted to MI under the Water Management Act 2000 (NSW), including, without limitation, clause 12, which requires data to be provided to the NSW Minister;

 - The “irrigation corporation licence” (which MI refers to as its Water Management Works Licence) granted to MI under the Irrigation Corporations Act 1994 (NSW), including, without limitation, the general condition about reporting to the NSW Government;